One Hundred Nine

 Katya, “We will go, Ellen will be there to cook, Sarah will help.
 It will be good to get on the practice range.”

-“Good enough then, take off when you’re ready, we’ll be along in ten days or so, anyone else, so Grace B can get the right size plane?”
+“Take off when you’re ready, we’ll be along in ten days or so.
+Anyone else?
+So Grace B can get the right size plane?”

 Amaya, “Chloe and I will stay, I can get on the track later and the children have kendo, Valeria needs my expert fashion guidance.”